Fun with Franchises: Harry Potter and the Half-Blood Prince (2009), Part IV — “You Just Looked Like a Motherfucker Who Likes Pineapple”

-A good question is — if you kill a dog just for the sake of killing it, does that Kit-Kat (break off a piece of — to save time.
-Normally I’d just say it without explanation and make you Summer Sanders) your soul the way it does for killing a human?
+A good question is — if you kill a dog just for the sake of killing it, does that Kit-Kat (break off a piece of — you get it) your soul the way it does for killing a human?

 Also — Filius Flitwick can have whatever he wants.

 I think it’s the murder that fucks up the soul more than the horcruxes.
 I’m sure the act of making horcruxes makes it doubly worse, but the murder is still the first and foremost soul-killing activity.
 I think Slughorn was saying — the more you kill, the more fucked up your soul is.
 Which — yeah.

 I’m curious to know if you can kill people and then make horcruxes later.
 I always thought of it as you having to make the horcrux at the site of the murder, with the specific intent of killing someone and making the horcrux, as a kind of ritual or something.
 The murder is just the whisking part of the recipe and the horcrux is when shit actually goes in the oven.
 I think the spell has to be spoken right after a deliberate murder.
 Pre-meditated, if you will.
 Murder One.
 Since I know they said that Moaning Myrtle’s death led to the creation of the diary.
 So it’s definitely that you have to make the horcrux at the time of the murder, and can’t store up murders for future use.

 I’m also wondering what happens to the piece of the soul that’s ripped apart from the murder — does it just hang out in the body, or is it just gone for good?